jdhwpgmbca/pcapture/README.md

 - There is now a rudimentary web-based user interface that allows you to start/stop/download/delete captures.
 - I suggest that you create a settings.xml file in your maven $HOME/.m2 directory to store the ${auth.server.url} property which should point to your keycloak server.
 See below for a sample.
 - I also suggest you create a .env file in the top level project directory.
+- The program now works on both Windows and Linux.
+- The program also works inside a Docker container with some caveats.
+It must be run with the --privileged and --net=host flags.
+- It's unlikely that you'll be able to run it inside a Kubernetes cluster, because Kubernetes uses separate internal networks.
+Most traffic is redirected into Kubernetes clusters via LoadBalancer and Ingress resources.
 - You may want to write a separate standalone client web application to furthur separate the client from the back-end service in terms of security.
 - There may also be other reasons why you'd want a different client.
 I know that there are quite a few Node.JS based frameworks out there that are very popular.